 If you would like to train toward competing in either Obedience Trialling or Rally-O, contact us.
 If you are already competing but need some help to move up a level, or to improve your performances, check out the section below on "competition coaching for handlers".

 Typically the training sessions provided by Avanti Dog Training are conducted as 30 minute private lessons.
 Handlers however are welcome to get together with a friend or two and split the 30-minute lesson fee.

-In Australia we will soon see the addition of a new dog sport called Trick Dog.
+In Australia we have recently seen the addition of a new dog sport called Trick Dog.
 This sport involves demonstrating how well you and your canine partner communicate.
-At the lower levels the list of tricks includes simple tasks like changing position, fetching toys, shaking hands and going to a mat.
+At the lower levels the list of tricks includes simple tasks like going around a cone, following a target stick and holding an object.
 The higher levels include much more complex tasks, and there is even room for handlers and dogs to show off their own personal tricks that are not listed.
 This sport was originally designed to introduce more handlers and dogs to a sport called DWD (dancing with dogs).

-"Trick dog" as a sport, will be a great starting point for lots of people new to dog sports.
+"Trick dog" as a sport, is a great starting point for lots of people new to dog sports.
 The individual tricks can be easily taught to any pet dog and you can reward your dog with treats in between exercises.
 Please contact us if you would like help teaching your dog a new trick, or perfecting an existing one.

 Sharon's extensive formal qualifications in animal behaviour, psychology and cognition are matched with her lengthy experience in the animal training and sports coaching sector.